- Juicy yellow lemon (preferably organic)

 Never use a lemon footbath when fever is present or during pregnancy.
 If you are unsure please consult your healthcare practitioner.

-An important aspect to this treatment is the person does not become cold.
-It can be most helpful to lay out the equipment in an order that aids to keep the water warm.
+It can be most helpful to lay out the equipment in an order that aids to keep the water warm; the person should not become cold during the treatment.
 Each person is best to find an order and method that suits their circumstances.
 In general: